The award is, like everything else, affected by COVID-19. The award has changed to accommodate the changes.

 - Plan to enter a show garden one day, even if it’s not in 2021 (The FREE workshop will be invaluable as a business development opportunity on building your brand and building your style as well as learning how to make a success of a show garden)

 The award aims to promote good horticulture, good design and innovative thinking when looking to solve environmental and landscape challenges.
-Maintenance of the garden will be in the judging criterior.
+Maintenance and sustainability of the garden is included the judging criteria.

 Every year, fulfilling environmental, social, health and aesthetic issues in innovative ways becomes more important.
 This award specifically aims to realise and promote the artistic visions of the designer rather than the design being a small part of a bigger marketing campaign.